Benehiko/FIT2009/README.md

 **Please note I am using MAVEN in all of my projects for ease of import** If you are clueless about maven, go look at the wiki.
 I have posted some stuff about it there.

+I am also using Java 8, openjdk.
+But you can use whichever suits your fancy, just not below 8.

 Code examples and wiki information will be posted here

 Contribution is much appreciated.